CALL FOR SUBMISSIONS: Conserving Home

 Send submissions (3-5 poems) in a single document to:

 Beltway Poetry Quarterly does not accept unsolicited submissions outside our annual Call for Entries.
 Please note that Beltway Poetry Quarterly only publishes authors with strong ties to the Washington, DC region, and the surrounding Mid-Atlantic states of Maryland, Virginia, West Virginia, and Delaware.
 Join our local subscriber list or “like” our Facebook page to get direct email notifications.

-Authors are invited to provide information about their readings, publications, and other activities for listing in the Poetry News section.
+Authors are invited to provide information about their publications, awards and other kudos, and other activities for listing on the Beltway Poetry Facebook page.
 Information should be submitted any time in the month prior to an event or publication to email@example.com.
-Please note that listings of Readings and Performances only include events in the greater Washington DC area, although we cover a larger geographic region for listings of Competitions, Grants, Calls for Entries, Workshops, and Special Events (covering all of DC, MD, VA, WV, and DE).
+Please note that as of January 2018, we no longer publish listings of Readings and Performances, Competitions, Grants, Calls for Entries, Workshops, and Special Events on the web site; these announcements are covered on our Facebook page instead.

 To be announced